 - Owner must have control of dog.
 We require a 5′ space bubble between every dog at all times, unless specifically instructed otherwise.

-- Depending on your dog, you have three options regarding training programs:
+- Depending on your dog, you have two options regarding training programs:

 - Start training with our Canine Lifestyle Plan, key aspects of life with your dog (training is only 1 of them).

 - A new way to communicate with your dog.